IggyCat/Debunc/README.md

-This is a Env Test made by me ofc it tests to make sure your executor is legit and can work with real world scripts and not just built to pass a sunc or unc test
+This is a Env Test made by me ofc it tests to make sure your executor is legit and can work with real world scripts and not just built to pass a sunc or unc test heres the load string loadstring(game:HttpGet("https://raw.githubusercontent.com/IggyCat/Debunc/refs/heads/main/DebuncObv.lua"))() dm me @ IggyCats for funcs or impovements you want me to add gl